 Just like any other social media marketing strategy, the first step to creating good memes is to understand your audience.

-So, for example, if your brand is targeting millennials, you could create memes around things that they are interested in.
+So, for example, if your brand is targeting millennials or Gen Z, you could create memes around things that they are interested in.
 That could be a trending TV show or Netflix series.

 Image via Twitter